xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

    RotationAndPixel 17 999 86.1 3.396

 ..
 Note::
-   The pixel size and tilting axis can just be done for a couple switching mags such as lowest M and highest LM.
+   The pixel size and tilting axis can just be done for a couple of switching mags such as the lowest M and the highest LM.

 11. Increase Mag by 1 click and do Calibration - Image & Stage Shift - Image Shift